ff0000-ad-tech/tmpl-velvet-base/README.md

 ### Intro

 Build ad banners with ES6 & Greensock animations, leveraging the FF0000-ad-tech library with Velvet integration.
-This template is a variation of the [tmpl-standard-base](https://github.com/ff0000-ad-tech/tmpl-standard-base/) For a detailed walk through, including install, development and authoring, ses the [tmpl-standard-base README](https://github.com/ff0000-ad-tech/tmpl-standard-base/)
+For a detailed walk through, including install, development and authoring, see the [tmpl-standard-base README](https://github.com/ff0000-ad-tech/tmpl-standard-base/) as this template is a variation of that template.

 ### FAT Framework